agummadi1/Evaluating-Rule-based-XAI/README.md

 <h2>How to run the programs</h2>

-Inside each rule-based method's folder, you will find dataset+metric based folders. you will find folders of the 3 techniques used in this paper, which contain programs (and output files) for the respective datasets.
+Inside each rule-based method's folder, you will find dataset+metric based folders.

+<h3>The 4metrics folder</h3>
+It contains the codes of all 4 models used in the paper.
 Each one of these programs outputs:

-The accuracy for the each model/method.
+a.
+The accuracy for the each model/method
-The values for y_axis for the sparsity (that will need to be copied and pasted into the respective sparsity_gen_shap.py).
+b.
+The values for y_axis for the sparsity (To generate Sparsity Graphs, you will need to copy-paste these values into the respective gen_sparsity code).
-Top features in importance order (that will be needed to rerun these same programs to obtain new Accuracy values for Descriptive Accuracy.
-Take note of the values as you use less features and input these values in the respective desc_acc_gen_shap.py ).
-The number of samples being used.
+c.
+Top features in importance order based on rules
-Descriptive Accuracy: To generate Descriptive Accuracy Graphs, see the code desc_acc_gen_shap.py for the respective dataset.
+(To generate Descriptive Accuracy Graphs, rerun code using same number of samples but omitting top features each time and note the accuracy.
+Enter these accuracies in the respective gen_desc_acc code)

-Sparsity: To generate Sparsity Graphs, see the code sparsity_gen_shap.py for the respective dataset.

-Stability: For Stability metrics, run the programs 3x or more and note the obtained top k features in each run and compare.
+(For Stability metrics, run the programs 3x or more and note the obtained top k features in each run and compare the similarity.)

-Efficiency: From the output file, take note of the time taken.
+d.
+Time taken for execution (Efficiency)
+e.
+The number of samples being used (Change value and rerun as desired, to obtain varied efficiency results)

+<h3>The Fidelity folder</h3>
+It contains the codes of all 4 models used in the paper.
+Each one of these programs outputs:

+a.
+Fidelity score
+b.
+Precision
+c.
+Coverage

+<h3>The Multiclass folder/h3>
+It contains the codes of all 4 models used in the paper.
+Each one of these programs outputs a **class-wise** output file which consists of:

+a.
+Rules
+b.
+Precision
+c.
+Coverage